 The department awards multiple Seabold Scholarships to department majors who show evidence of strong intellectual ability and achievement even in the absence of traditional academic experiences or opportunities; clarity, independence and originality of thought; range of intellectual curiosity; independent pursuit of knowledge; demonstrated ability to master concepts in the major field of study and to evaluate the potential practical application of those concepts; persistence and enthusiastic pursuit of higher education despite adverse or intervening circumstances.

-Schultz Family Scholarships are awarded to students majoring in accounting, management, economics or management information systems.
+Schultz Family Scholarships are awarded to students majoring in Accounting, Management, or Economics.

-Bennett and Oneida Talle Awards are given to a junior or senior majoring in accounting, management, economics or management information systems.
+Bennett and Oneida Talle Awards are given to a junior or senior majoring in Accounting, Management, or Economics.

 This award recognizes the academic achievement of the top twenty percent of the graduating class majoring in the department.
 The award's symbol is an engraved business Holder.
 The Henry O. Talle award is in honor of the pioneering work done by Professor Henry O. Talle '17.
 He was the first chair of the department, serving from 1921-38.
 Professor Talle also served as a college treasurer from 1932-38.
 In 1938, Professor Talle resigned when he was elected to the U.S. House of Representatives from this district in Iowa, an office he held for the next twenty years.

-The international honor society in economics.
-Students much complete 12 hours of economics courses at Luther College and attainment of at least a 3.0 average in those courses and an overall 3.0 average in all classes and be in the upper 1/3 of their class.
-Students do no have to be economics majors, but must have a genuine interest in economics in addition to meeting the above requirements.
+The international honor society in Economics.
+Students must complete 12 hours of Economics courses at Luther College, attain at least a 3.0 average in those courses, have an overall 3.0 average in all classes, and be in the upper 1/3 of their class.
+Students do not have to be Economics majors, but must have a genuine interest in Economics in addition to meeting the above requirements.